 Another preventative measure you can take is performing general maintenance and upkeep on machinery.
 Make sure contact aren’t corroded, insulation isn’t worn through or thinning and that equipment has been properly installed.

 Finally, launder your PPE regularly.
 If your PPE has any sort of oils or grease on it, that will increase your burns in the event of an arc flash.

 When a glove is tested for arc flash under the ASTM F2675 standard, the decision was made to rate a glove based on the least protective area of the glove.
 Like the back of the hand.
 A glove may be rated for 8 cal/cm² of arc flash protection.
 But a neoprene palm coating can provide up to 50 cal/cm² of arc flash protection.
 Palm coatings are great news for arc flash protection because the palm and fingertips are typically the most vulnerable areas during an arc flash.

-Want more info?
-Check out our infographic the Guide to Understanding Arc Flash
+Want to learn more?
+Click below for our infographic “The Guide to Understanding Arc Flash.”

 *After signing up, this page will refresh and you’ll be able to download.